Quickstart: Create your first Logic Apps workflow - Azure portal

 When you're done, the email subject looks like this example:

-If a "For each" loop appears on the designer, then you selected a token for an array, for example, the categories-Item token.
+If a "For each" loop appears on the designer, then you selected a token for an array; for example, the categories-Item token.
 For these kinds of tokens, the designer automatically adds this loop around the action that references that token.
 That way, your logic app performs the same action on each array item.
-To remove the loop, choose the ellipses (...) on the loop's title bar, then choose Delete.
+To remove the loop, select the ellipses (...) on the loop's title bar, then select Delete.

 Property Description Feed title The item's title Feed published on The item's publishing date and time Primary feed link The URL for the item

 Save your logic app.
 Select Save in the designer menu.

 After creating your example logic app, confirm that your workflow is configured correctly.
 You can wait for the logic app to check your RSS feed based on the specified schedule.
 Or, you can manually run your logic app by selecting Run on the Logic Apps Designer toolbar, as show in the following screenshot.

 If the RSS feed has new items, your logic app sends an email for each new item.
 Otherwise, your logic app waits until the next interval to check the RSS feed again.